astropy/astropy/docs/modeling/new.rst

 This document describes how to add a model to the package or to create a user-defined model.
 In short, one needs to define all model parameters and write an eval function which evaluates the model.
-If the model is fittable, a function to compute the derivatives is required if a linear fitting algorithm is to be used and optional if a non-linear fitter is to be used.
+If the model is fittable, a function to compute the derivatives with respect to parapemeters is required if a linear fitting algorithm is to be used and optional if a non-linear fitter is to be used.

 Custom 1D models